suneeta-mall/suneeta-mall.github.io/_posts/2019-12-22-Reproducible-ml-tensorflow.md

 >'block5_pool'
 >```

-Each of these layers are then concatenated with corresponding upsampling layer comprising of [Conv2DTranspose] layer forming whats known as skip connection.
+Each of these layers is then concatenated with a corresponding upsampling layer comprising of [Conv2DTranspose] layer forming what's known as skip connection.
 See [model](https://github.com/suneeta-mall/e2e-ml-on-k8s/blob/master/pypkg/pylib/model.py#L40) code for more info.

 The training script [train.py](https://github.com/suneeta-mall/e2e-ml-on-k8s/blob/master/app/train.py) can be used as following: